I am still drafting this blog

 At Swarkestone there’s a lovely old stone bridge which crosses the river and leads onto a raised narrow road which continues across the flood plain I would imagine that there are some amazing photos to be had here but I was too busy competing with the cars.
 The last mile to Donington services is very heavy with traffic especially delivery vans and lorries going to and from the terminal.
 Also, the last roundabout which takes you onto Donington services is very fast and potentially dangerous if you get caught out.
 However, the services are just on the other side of the hedgerow and you can follow the grass verge around into the services and thereby bypassing the roundabout.
 (Greggs at the petrol station only serves cold food.)

 Arriving at Stamford, there was a very different feel, much more light and much more money.
-Even the 24hr petrol station was open to customers!
-Sitting having a few minutes change this.
+Even the 24hr petrol station was open to customers entering the shop!
+Sitting having a few minutes on the forecourt change this.
 Three teenage lads, very possibly still at school were walking down the street and one of them had, what looked like a scaffolding bar and was using it has a baseball bat.
 To be honest, I was not concerned with this, I have worked in an inner-city school!
 I was more concerned with the way they entered the petrol station.
 I initially through they were going to cause issues but they walked out with their purchases and continued down the road hitting things.

 I was glad to get back on the road for the solitude and quietness!
 Stamford represented the descent into the Fens and the flat stage to Boston.
 It was still dark so it was hard to see the landscape.
 However, I did see an animal which looked like a baby dear, I did not realise that there were deer this high up.
 I did take a few photos along this stage but it was still too dark.